CSU-ServerSide-Fall-23/Group_3/README.md

 [Cypress](https://www.cypress.io/how-it-works) is used for testing the project.

 To run the test, first ensure that you have Cypress installed.
 After installation, press ctrl+shift+b and type cypress and select Run Cypress in UI Mode.
-The Cypress should begin.
+Cypress should then be launched allowing you to select a compatible browser.